George E. Dennen: Life

 Dennen unsuccessfully ran for re-election to the Assembly in 1913, losing to former Republican Fred M. Ahern.
 He ran again in 1916, losing the election to Ahern by 23 votes.
 He remained active in Democratic politics as an election district captain, county committeeman, and a member of the Brooklyn speakers' bureau and the Seneca Club.
-When Peter A. McArdle retired in 1925, he was Fire Commissioner Thomas J. Drennan and Public Administrator Frank V. Kelly's choice as the Democratic Assembly candidate to succeed McArdle.
+When Peter A. McArdle retired in 1925, Dennen was Fire Commissioner Thomas J. Drennan and Public Administrator Frank V. Kelly's choice as the Democratic Assembly candidate to succeed McArdle.
 He was nominated and elected back to the Assembly that year, this time representing the Kings County 4th District.
 He served in the Assembly in 1926, 1927, 1928, 1929, 1930, 1931, 1932, 1933, and 1934.
 He worked as secretary to the Commissioner of Borough Works in Brooklyn from 1950 to 1958.

 A baseball fan, Dennen played center field in the Standard-Union amateur team and was a friend of Brooklyn Dodgers owner Charles H. Ebbets and Mets owner Casey Stengel.
 He was a trustee of the Sacred Heart Roman Catholic Church, living in that parish all his life.
 In 1905, he married May R. Conklin.
 Their children were George Edward Jr., Francis Xavier, Mary Rita, John Hilary, and Elizabeth Loyola.

 Dennen died in the Floral Park Nursing Home on October 15, 1966.
 He was buried in Mount St. Mary Cemetery in Flushing.